 How will we know or system is working for Pacific learners?

 This year, for the first time, we introduced three Talanoa sessions to enable delegates to discuss and debate key issues relating to each of the three themes.

-Another highlight was the launch of a recently-completed Ako Aotearoa co-funded project, Pacific success in workplace settings, on the afternoon of day one.
+Another highlight was the launch of the Ako Aotearoa co-funded project, Pacific success in workplace settings, on the afternoon of day one.

 The project involved a consortium of ITOs- ServiceIQ, The Skills Organisation, Careerforce, Competenz, and Pacific Perspectives Limited, undertaking research into the links between interventions and retention, completion and higher achievement for Pacific learners in workplace settings.